harrisonlab/phytophthora_fragariae/popgen_analysis/SNP_analysis.md

 done
 ```

-Currently Pfrag_only is showing no SNPs after filtering

 #Remove monomorphic sites (minor allele count minimum 1).
 Argument --vcf is the filtered VCF file, and --out is the suffix to be used for the output file.

 ```bash